December 12th, 2019

-Intelligence is often defined as flexibility, that is, ingenuity or creativity: using what you have to make what you want, often something new.
+Intelligence is often defined as flexibility, that is, ingenuity or creativity.
+It means using what you have to make what you want, often something new.
 Instinct, on the other hand, is seen as rigid, predefined.
 But if intelligence is just thinking, then ideas can also be rigid.
 Beliefs are structures.
 Thoughts are forms too.

 What transcends both intelligence and instinct is intuition.
 “The heart knows things that the mind does not begin to understand.”
 Like Hamlet says, the world is far more amazing than we even dream of.
 Let’s take a look.

 Scientists are generally not considered crazy.
 Yet it’s generally agreed among scientists — in this case, physicists — that space has at least ten dimensions, and possibly many more.
 How many of us think in those terms?